HeathSun/HeathSun.github.io/_pages/about.md

 # 🔥 News
-- *2023.10*: &nbsp;🎉🎉 Invited as the Co-Principal Investigator (Co-PI) of the Li Dak Sum Innovation Fellowship Science and Technology Project endorsed by the RKE committee.
+- *2023.10*: &nbsp;🎉 Invited as the Co-Principal Investigator (Co-PI) of the Li Dak Sum Innovation Fellowship Science and Technology Project endorsed by the RKE committee.
+- *2023.05*: &nbsp;🎉 Participated based on recommendation for the 13th batch of [ZhenFund](https://en.wikipedia.org/wiki/ZhenFund)'s ZhenResidence (25 start-ups/y).
-- *2023.05*: &nbsp;🎉🎉 Selected based on recommendation for the 13th batch of [ZhenFund](https://en.wikipedia.org/wiki/ZhenFund)'s ZhenResidence.
+- - *2023.05*: &nbsp;🎉 Selected based on recommendation for the 13th batch of [ZhenFund](https://en.wikipedia.org/wiki/ZhenFund)'s ZhenResidence (25 start-ups/y).

 # 📝 Publications